- CEMC Home

 The answer will vary course to course and student to student.
 However, we are conscious that most of our students will be working full time.
 As such we are expecting that most courses will require about 12 to 15 hours per week to complete.

 Because these are online courses, each student will typically have some flexibility in determining when they wish to schedule their course related activities within the fixed deadlines for a given course.

 No. The program has no residency requirement.
 It is possible to complete the program entirely by distance education.
 However, we feel that there is great value in students coming to Waterloo to meet one another.
 For this reason we strongly recommend that each student take MATH 690 Summer Conference for Teachers of Mathematics at some point in their program.

-The mark required to pass an MMT course is 70%.
-As in most graduate programs in mathematics, students capable of succeeding in the program can expect to receive marks of 70% or higher in their courses by demonstrating a solid grasp of the material.
-The courses are designed in an open-ended fashion so that students wishing to devote more of their time can achieve marks that are higher.
+The mark required to pass an MMT course is 70% and most students achieve marks above 80% in most courses.
+Students capable of succeeding in the program can expect to receive marks of 70% or higher in their courses by demonstrating a solid grasp of the material.
+The courses are designed so that students wishing to devote more of their time can achieve marks that are higher.
 In almost all cases, we anticipate that marks from individual courses will not be relevant beyond the program.

 This program is a professional masterís degree targeted at Mathematics Teachers.
 It is not designed to prepare a student to enter a Ph.D. program in Mathematics.
 It is possible that this program might be appropriate for students interested in pursuing a Ph.D. in Mathematics Education.
 If a PhD is your end goal, we recommend that you check with PhD programs in which you might be interested to find out if the MMT could be suitable to lead towards their program.